 The Academy of Notre Dame offers three choirs for students.
 At the middle school level, students may audition and be selected to the Middle School Women's Chorale if singing is their passion.
-When students reach high school, they can enroll in the high school chorus "The Notre Dame Nightingales" or may be selected by a yearly audition to participate in the select, "Women’s Chorale".
+When students reach the upper school, they can enroll in the upper school chorus "The Notre Dame Nightingales" or may be selected by a yearly audition to participate in the select, "Women’s Chorale."
 Students of all grades may choose to sing in the Academy’s Liturgical Choir, and have the opportunity to cantor at school liturgies throughout the year.

 For students who wish to continue their music education but who do not wish to sing or play an instrument, the Academy also offers a Music Theory course.